kwebio/kweb-docs/intro.rst

 Motivation
 ----------

-Most websites are at least two pieces of tightly coupled components.
+Most websites consist of at least two tightly coupled components.
 One runs in the browser, and the other runs on a web server.

 * Client